WebAssembly/design/AstSemantics.md

 is an unsigned integer which is a power of 2 and at least 1024. `page_size` traps if the actual page size cannot be represented under these constraints.

+(Note that the `page_size` value need not reflect the actual internal page size of the implementation; it just needs to be a value suitable for use with `resize_memory`)

 ## Local variables

 Each function has a fixed, pre-declared number of local variables which occupy a single